thifranc/shinken-webui-wiki-up/Installing-WebUI-graph-modules.md

 ### Graphite graphs

-You can ask for Graphite graphs with the graphite_ui definition.
+You can ask for Graphite graphs with the `ui-graphite` module.

 How to install: